VoyagerInnovations/vOS/vos-documentation.md

 Todo: Discuss details

-#### OSSEC HIDS
+#### OSSEC HIDS / FIM
 Todo: Discuss details

 #### Pre-downloaded Agents
 Some pre-downloaded are available at _/installers_ to minimize the time it takes to make a first book.
 The packages are available but not yet installed.
-Install the package using your own method.
+Install the package using your own preferred method.

 The following are available:
   - Splunk Forwarder
   - Qualys Agent
-  -
+  - etc

 #### Packages
 The list of packages is available [publicly](https://github.com/VoyagerInnovations/hardened1-packages).
 Feel free to submit a merge request if you want to add your own package.